lavanyaj/lavanyaj.github.io/index.md

 ---

 I am a _Senior Software Engineer_ at Google.
 I work on network traffic management for Google's wide-area network (WAN).
-Specifically, I work in the [Bandwidth Enforcer](https://conferences.sigcomm.org/sigcomm/2015/pdf/papers/p1.pdf) team, which computes and enforces bandwidth allocations on Google's WAN to meet various business policies.

-My research interests are in wide-area networking, congestion control, software-defined networks and programmable networks.
-I am excited about developing large-scale, simple, and practical systems, which are grounded in theory.

 Prior to joining Google in 2019, I received a Ph.D. in Computer Science from Stanford University 🌲, where I was advised by Professor [Nick McKeown](http://klamath.stanford.edu/~nickm/index.html).
 During my Ph.D., I explored a class of <i> proactive </i> congestion control algorithms for the Internet and datacenters, where network switches co-ordinate to rapidly figure out how to share bandwidth among different applications.

 Before that, I received my B.S.E. in Computer Science from Princeton University 🐅, where I discovered computer science research, and I was fortunate to be advised by Professors [Jennifer Rexford](https://www.cs.princeton.edu/~jrex/), [Moses Charikar](https://profiles.stanford.edu/moses-charikar) and [Christiane Fellbaum](https://www.cs.princeton.edu/~fellbaum/).
 At Princeton, I developed techniques to measure Internet traffic at line rate in hardware, and worked to improve [WordNet](https://wordnet.princeton.edu/), a lexical database of English widely used in computational linguistics.

 # Service
+- Program Committee Member for the [P4 Workshop 2024](https://p4.org/p4_events/2024-p4-workshop-postevent/)
 - Program Committee Member and Session Chair for [ACM/IEEE Symposium on Architectures for Networking and Communications Systems 2021 (ANCS'21)](https://ancsconf.org/)
 - Reviewer for IEEE/ACM Transactions on Networking 2018 and 2019, IEEE Transactions on Parallel and Distributed Systems 2020, IEEE Transactions on Network and Service Management 2021